Roxanne Shante: Hiatus

 By the age of 25 Shante was largely retired from the recording industry.
 She continued to make occasional guest appearances and live performances, as well as mentor young female hip-hop artists.
-She made a cameo appearing on VH1's hip hop reality show Ms. Rap Supreme giving rap-battle strategies to the finalists of the show.
+She made a cameo appearance on VH1's hip hop reality show Ms. Rap Supreme, giving rap-battle strategies to the finalists of the show.
 She was in a series of Sprite commercials during the late 1990s.

 She returned to performing, and in 2008, her song "Roxanne's Revenge" was ranked number 42 on VH1's 100 Greatest Songs of Hip Hop.
-Shante re-recorded the song the following year.
+Shante re-recorded the song in 2009.
 In an interview with EmEz in 2015, she said that she had just been proposed to and that she had previously been married.
 In the same interview, she said that KRS-One was one of her favorite rappers.

 Biographical claims

 It was reported by Blender in 2008, and more extensively in a New York Daily News account in 2009, that Shante earned a bachelor's degree from Marymount Manhattan College and a master's and Ph.D in psychology from Cornell University.
 The articles said that a quirk in her recording contract obligated Warner Music to fund her college education.
 These were not new claims by Shante; she spoke at length about them on the Beef II documentary which was released in 2004.

-However an investigation by lawyer and journalist Ben Sheffner for Slate magazine found no evidence of Shante's claims.
-She was never signed to a Warner Music label, but was under contract to the independent label Cold Chillin' Records, which in turn was distributed by Reprise/Warner Bros.
+In 2009, an investigation by lawyer and journalist Ben Sheffner for Slate magazine found no evidence of Shante's claims.
+She was never signed to a Warner Music label, but was under contract to the independent label Cold Chillin' Records, which was distributed by Reprise/Warner Bros.
 Records from 1987 to 1992.
 Academic records indicate that she attended only three months at Marymount Manhattan College.
 Shante never earned a degree and she is unlicensed by New York State officials to practice psychology or similar disciplines.
 The Daily News then ran a five-paragraph correction.
 Shante apologized in November 2009.

 Roxanne Roxanne film

 A dramatized biopic about Shante's life, Roxanne Roxanne, was first shown at the 2017 Sundance Film Festival.
 It received critical acclaim and the lead actress Chanté Adams won best breakout performance for her portrayal of Shante.
-The film was co-produced by Forest Whitaker and Pharrell Williams; it was written and directed by Michael Larnell.
+The film was co-produced by Forest Whitaker and Pharrell Williams.
+It was written and directed by Michael Larnell.
 It was bought by the film studio Neon for general release later in 2017.